 Tell me about Smoconuts.

 Smoconuts are for those of us who recognize the importance of looking as cool on the outside as we are on the inside.
-They’re a noncarcinogenic cigarette alternative.
-Smoconuts are made from strips of dried coconut specially designed to be perched between your index and middle fingers.
-Hold them like Miles Davis and Audrey Hepburn held cigarettes.
-Gesture with one in your hand, like you’ve forgotten it’s there, then cup your mouth and take a nibble of the short end that’s concealed in your palm.
-Smoconuts: all of the glamour, none of the cancer.
+They’re made from strips of dried coconut, and they’re specially designed to be held like Miles Davis and Audrey Hepburn held cigarettes, perched between your index and middle fingers.
+Gesture with one in your hand, like you’ve forgotten it’s there.
+Then, cup your mouth and nibble the short end concealed in your palm.
+Smoconuts are a sexier modern alternative to smokes.
+All of the glamour, none of the cancer.

 Whoa, so cool!
 Where can I get some?